DavidOsta/Simulink-Latency-Test/README.md

 Matlab script for testing latency between two simulink models in Prague and Boston.

- Scripts were tested only on windows machines.
+ Script was tested only on windows machines, for the versions:
+  * 2013B
+  * 2014B
+  * 2015B

 ## How to use it
 For the first time it is necessary to do following steps: